-We recognise that there may be times when children are genuinely unable to or disinclined to come to the phone: if this happens then we will reschedule a call with the parents/carers so that the child/ren can be spoken with.
+We recognise that there may be times when children are genuinely unable to or disinclined to come to the phone: if this happens then we will reschedule a call with the parents/carers so that the child/children can be spoken with.
 This will be recorded and discussed with the DSL or designated member of SLT.

 The DSL will decide, based upon individual risk factors for specific children, as to whether the conversation with the child will be requested to be on loudspeaker/speakerphone at the family's end of the call.
-The member of staff making the call will be advised of this as necessary.
+The member of staff making the call will be advised of this, as necessary.

-The call will be logged by the member of staff
+The call will be logged by the member of staff (noting the time of day, recipient, and outcome).